Strengthening Youth-Owned Shops in Tanzania Through Better Business Skills

 Each evening, after a long day selling everyday products from his small shop in Dar es Salaam, Tanzania, Emanuel Barosha Ndiwene would return home in the dark.
 At the time, he was living in a rented room without electricity or running water.
 Although he had achieved his dream of starting a business, he felt that something was missing.

-A New City and a New Life
+Youth-Owned Shops Offer a Path to a New City and a New Life

 Emanuel’s interest in entrepreneurship began at a young age and was born out of necessity.
 “I am coming from a very poor family,” he shares.
 “I could not go further with my education because my parents were not able to pay for my studies.
 I opted to explore business so that I can be able to help my parents and my other four relatives.”
 In Tanzania, although significant progress has been made in the fight against poverty, almost 70% of the population still lives on less than $2 per day.

 At first, Emanuel began working as an employee at a small shop in the northern town of Tabora, but dreamed of opening his own business one day.
 By 2017 he had saved $480 – enough to move across the country to Dar es Salaam and rent a small shop.